wonderdogone/platform-test/README.md

 POST '/v1/logout'

-**NOTE  GET '/users' is unprotected intentially for easy testing in this demo.**
+**NOTE  GET '/users' is unprotected intentionally.
+This provides a method to simplify testing in this demo.**

 ## Data
-To make it easier to run this application I have not included a traditional database but instead handle most of the data manipulation in memory in the DataActions object.
-This is only for this test and becasue the data is very limited.
-Cache of logged out token are also handled in app memeory but should really be independent in a memstore.
+ In order to provide the simplicity desired, data manipulation is handled in memory via the DataActions object.
+Since the data required for this test is limited, this method is most efficient.
+The cache of logged out tokens are currently handled in app memory but would ideally be independently handled in a memstore.

 ## Example requests
 POST '/v1/login'